This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Thyroid hormone replacement helps bring your thyroid hormone level back to normal.

 - A thyroid scan may show how well your thyroid is working.
 Radioactive liquid is put into your IV or is given to you to drink.
-The part of your thyroid gland that still works absorbs the dye.
+The part of your thyroid gland that still works absorbs the liquid.
 Two to 48 hours later, healthcare providers use a machine called a scintillator to take pictures of your thyroid.
+Tell the provider if you know or think you may be pregnant.
+The radioactive liquid may harm an unborn baby.